ControlledChaos/fancyblocks/README.md

 Not ready for use!

-Fancybox is a "jQuery lightbox script for displaying images, videos and more.
+FancyBox is a "jQuery lightbox script for displaying images, videos and more.
 Touch enabled, responsive and fully customizable."

 [https://github.com/fancyapps/fancybox](https://github.com/fancyapps/fancybox)